George Michael: Wham!

-Wham!'s tour of China in April 1985, the first visit to China by a Western popular music act, generated worldwide media coverage, much of it centred on Michael.
+Wham!'s tour of China in April 1985, the first visit to China by a Western popular music act, generated worldwide media coverage, much of it focused on Michael.
 The headline in the Chicago Tribune read: "East meets Wham!, and another great wall comes down".
 Before Wham!'s appearance in China, many kinds of music in the country were forbidden.
 The band's manager, Simon Napier-Bell, had spent 18 months trying to convince Chinese officials to let the duo play.
 The audience included members of the Chinese government.
 Chinese television presenter Kan Lijun, who was the on-stage host, spoke of Wham!'s historic performance:

 No-one had ever seen anything like that before.
 All the young people were amazed and everybody was tapping their feet.
 Of course the police weren't happy and they were scared there would be riots.

 Wham! performed their hits with scantily clad dancers and strobing disco lights.
 According to Napier-Bell, Michael tried to get the crowd to clap along to "Club Tropicana", but "they hadn't a clue – they thought he wanted applause and politely gave it", before adding that some Chinese did eventually "get the hang of clapping on the beat."
 A UK embassy official in China stated "there was some lively dancing but this was almost entirely confined to younger western members of the audience."
 The tour was documented by film director Lindsay Anderson and producer Martin Lewis in their film Wham! in China: Foreign Skies.

 With the success of Michael's solo singles, "Careless Whisper" (1984) and "A Different Corner" (1986), rumours of an impending break up of Wham! intensified.
 The duo officially separated in 1986, after releasing a farewell single, "The Edge of Heaven" and a farewell compilation, The Final (their third album Music from the Edge of Heaven was released in North America and Japan), plus a sell-out concert at Wembley Stadium that included the world premiere of the China film.
 The Wham! partnership ended officially with the commercially successful single "The Edge of Heaven", which reached No. 1 on the UK chart in June 1986.